Acoustic analogies with general relativity, quantum fields, and thermodynamics: Generation of sound waves in acoustic spacetime

 and

-These components represent radiation reaction potentials in Lorenz gauge\footnote{In the theory of electromagnetism the forces associated with analogous vector-potentials are often called radiation damping or Lorentz frictional forces, and they will be considered in section~\ref{ch:analogy_with_EMG}.}.
+Components of the tensor $\bar h^\text{react}_{\alpha\beta}$ represent radiation reaction potentials in a Lorenz gauge\footnote{In electromagnetism the forces associated with analogue vector-potentials are often called radiation damping or Lorentz frictional forces.
+These will be investigated in section~\ref{ch:analogy_with_EMG}.}.